High-Accuracy Temporal Prediction via Experimental Quantum Reservoir Computing in Correlated Spins

-Fig.~\ref{fig:2}(a) presents the circuit schematic for our QRC experiments.
+Figure~\ref{fig:2}(a) presents the circuit schematic for our experiments.
 The quantum reservoir is a 9-spin coupling system consisting of four carbon nuclei and five proton nuclei in a $^{13}$C-labeled crotonic acid molecule.
 The spin reservoir undergoes successive cycles of input encoding and free evolution according to Eq.~\eqref{eq:state}.
-For NARMA task, its scalar input is normalized to $\bar{s}_k\in [0,1]$ and encoded via an $x$-axis radio-frequency pulse on proton nuclei, effecting a global rotation $U_{s_k}=\prod_{n=5}^9 R^{(n)}_x\left(\arcsin(\bar{s}_k)\right)$.
+For NARMA task, its scalar input is normalized to $\bar{s}_k\in [0,1]$ and encoded via an $x$-axis radio-frequency pulse on proton nuclei, effecting a global rotation $U_{s_k}=\prod_{n=5}^9 R^{n}_x\left[\arcsin(\bar{s}_k)\right]$, where $R^{n}_x(\theta)=e^{-i\frac{\theta}{2}\sigma^n_x}$ and $\sigma^n_{x,y,z}$ are Pauli operators on spin $n$.
 The system Hamiltonian is

-where $\nu_i$ represents the chemical shift of spin-$i$ and $J_{ij}$ denotes the coupling between spin-$i$ and spin-$j$ \cite{supp}.
-To circumvent the measurement back-action, we adopt the rewinding protocol \cite{mujal2023time}, where the experiment of time step $k$ is performed with input cycles from $k-n_{\rm wo}$ to $k$.
+where $\nu_i$ represents the chemical shift of spin $i$ and $J_{ij}$ denotes the coupling between spin $i$ and spin $j$ \cite{supp}.
+To circumvent the measurement backaction, we adopt the rewinding protocol \cite{mujal2023time}, where the experiment of time step $k$ is performed with input cycles from $k-n_{\rm wo}$ to $k$.
 The first $n_{\rm wo}$ cycles serve to wash out the initial state dependence under the premise of fading memory, thus allowing the experiment to start from any state without specific preparation.
-The washout length $n_{\rm wo}$ depends on the system’s relaxation rates and evolution durations, and is determined through preliminary experiments \cite{supp}.
+The washout length $n_{\rm wo}$ depends on the system's relaxation rates and evolution durations, and is determined through preliminary experiments \cite{supp}.

-After the $n_{\rm wo}+1$ cycles, readout is performed on the proton spins using two schemes, as illustrated in Fig.~\ref{fig:2}(b) and (c).
+After the $n_{\rm wo}+1$ cycles, readout is performed on the proton spins using two schemes, as illustrated in Figs.~\ref{fig:2}(b) and (c).
 Single‑time readout refers to the conventional measurement of a fixed set of observables, here chosen as single-qubit Pauli operators.
 As $\rm H_3$–$\rm H_5$ are indistinguishable methyl protons, only nine distinct expectation values, $\langle \sigma^{m}_{\alpha} \rangle$ ($\alpha=x,y,z$, $m={\rm H_1}, {\rm H_2}, {\rm methyl}$), are accessible.
-Time-multiplexed readout is realized using the free induction decay (FID) signal, which uniformly samples the nuclear transverse magnetization during free evolution \cite{levitt2008spin}:
+Time-multiplexed readout is implemented through the standard NMR FID detection, which monitors the transverse magnetization via continuous weak measurement~\cite{levitt2008spin}, requiring no extra experimental overhead~\cite{supp}.
+The recorded signal can be written as